tiagopossato/descmaker/README.md

 ## Generate code

-run `python3 app\descmaker.py -i <input> -o <output> -l <language> -e` with terminal to execute the software:
+run `python3 descmaker.py -i <input> -o <output> -l <language> -e` with terminal to execute the software:
 - `-i <input>` : input file (required)
 - `-o <output>` : output directory.
 Default: generated_code
 - `-l <language>` : output language.
-Can be C or Python.
-Default: C
+Can be c or python.
+Default: c
 - `-e` :  If present, compile with cmake/gcc and execute the generated code.
 Default: no execution

 In the first run, the script will create the virtual environment and install the dependencies.
 This can take a while.
 After that, the script will generate the code.

 The script will generate a structure with the same name of the output directory.
-The folder will contain the generated code, arranged in the same structure of the `base_code`.
+The folder will contain the generated code, arranged in the same structure of the `descmaker/templates_[language]/base_code`.
 Inside generated code also will be a `README.md` with the instructions to run the code.
-Now, this can be readed in `app/base_code/README.md`.
+Now, this can be readed in `descmaker/templates_[language]/base_code/README.md`.

 # Visual description